AhmedHeikall/mini-microservices-app/README.md

 - **Data Duplication**
   This approach introduces **data duplication** across services to achieve faster query performance and better service isolation.

+## Docker & Kubernetes

+We use **Docker** to containerize all our microservices and **Kubernetes (K8s)** to manage and orchestrate them in production.

+Kubernetes handles:

+- **Scheduling & Scaling** – runs containers across nodes and scales automatically
+- **Self-Healing** – restarts failed containers
+- **Service Discovery & Load Balancing** – routes traffic between services
+- **Rolling Updates** – deploys new versions with zero downtime

+This setup makes our system **portable, reliable, and easy to manage** across environments.

+---

 ## Posts Service

 | path    | method | Body                        | Goal                          |